Electromechanical Clock

 Prototyping the tuning fork oscillator

 The basic principle is to create a feedback loop between an electromagnet, a tuning fork, and a sensor of some sort.
-Abhishek comes to the rescue here with this diagram:
+Kris comes to the rescue here with this video and diagram:

 Here you can see my sad attempt at a drive coil, it’s the mass of red tape at the bottom.
 The pickup is next to the tuning fork.
 I was reluctant to send power through the pickup as they have permanent magnets that would (I thought) get blitzed.
 However the home made coil was never powerful enough to driver the tuning fork.